 Expert manufacture.
 Professional installations.

-Finally, once you made the key design decisions, you want to make sure that your aluminium windows and doors are professionally manufactured and installed.
-So it is important to work with a reputable company with all the necessary industry experience and accreditations.
+Finally, once you’ve decided on your key design, you want to make sure that your aluminium windows and doors are professionally manufactured and installed.
+So it’s important to work with a reputable company with all the necessary industry experience and accreditations.

-At Pro Aluminium and Glass, we have been in the business for over 30 years and have performed countless successful installations for home owners just like you. (take a look at some of our customer comments here)
+At Pro Aluminium, we have been in the business for over 30 years and have performed countless successful installations for home owners just like you. (take a look at some of our customer comments here)

 We offer a complete service for our clients, from early consultation to the manufacture and installation of quality aluminium and glass fixtures.
 And we guarantee a professional service, from start to finish, to leave your home with a comfortable interior, a stunning exterior, and to leave you satisfied with a job well done!

-For more advice on the best solutions for your aluminium windows and doors, contact our friendly sales staff today on 0861 111 717.
-If you’re ready for a quote, please fill in the quote request form.
+For more advice on the best solutions for your aluminium windows and doors, contact our friendly sales staff today at our Durban branch on 031 701 2001 or Joburg branch on 010 003 1889.